 Again and again in my professional reading, I come across thoughts that point to the possibility that the physical classroom environments we create for our students aren’t as important as we might think they are.

-So: no flame wars please, and no hurt feelings.
+So, I looked into it.
 How important is the physical classroom environment?

 Environment Does Matter…

 My top takeaway from Paul Tough’s recent Helping Children Succeed (note: all linked-to books are affiliate links) is that noncognitive factors (see Figure 1) are most accurately and usefully conceived of not as “skills to be taught” but as “products of a child’s environment.”

 “There is certainly strong evidence that this is true in early childhood; we have in recent years learned a great deal about the effects that adverse environments have on children’s early development.
 And there is growing evidence that even in middle and high school, children’s noncognitive capacities are primarily a reflection of the environments in which they are embedded, including, centrally, their school environment.” (p.
 12)

 This is corroborated by another book I read recently, a treatment of something called Identity-Based Motivation.

 From Daphna Oyserman’s Pathways To Success Through Identity-based Motivation:

 “…[P]eople are highly sensitive to their immediate environment, automatically picking up cues about what content and what way of thinking is relevant in the moment (Bargh, 2014; Bargh & Gerguson, 2000).
 In this way, contexts influence what is on people’s minds.
 People pay attention to what is on their minds in forming judgments of how frequent, likely, or typical events are” (Tversky & Kahneman, 1973).

 So what we want our classrooms and schools to do isn’t to look pretty (just as many of the prettiest classrooms aren’t made that way primarily with prettiness in mind) as much as create places where students are thinking about their ideal future selves.